from BCS Releases, with editorial contributions from our staff

 The average of the six computer rankings is one-third of the components of the BCS Standings.
 The three components are averaged to create the Standings, which include only teams that are eligible to participate in post-season play.

-The USA Today Coaches Poll and the Harris Interactive College Football Poll said earlier this summer that their polls will not include teams that are prohibited by the NCAA from participating in post-season play.
+The USA Today Coaches Poll and the Harris Interactive College Football Poll do not include teams that are prohibited by the NCAA from participating in post-season play.

-The first BCS Rankings for 2012 will be released October 14, then weekly through December 2.
+The first BCS Rankings for 2013 will be released October 20, then weekly through December7.

 A breakdown of the ranking components: